Miguelro123/holbertonschool-interview/0x03-minimum_operations/README.md

 <summary>View Contents</summary>
 ### General

-- Allowed editors: vi, vim, emacs
+- Allowed editors: `vi`, `vim`, `emacs`
-- All your files will be interpreted/compiled on Ubuntu 14.04 LTS using python3 (version 3.4.3)
+- All your files will be interpreted/compiled on Ubuntu 14.04 LTS using `python3` (version 3.4.3)
 - All your files should end with a new line
-- The first line of all your files should be exactly #!/usr/bin/python3
+- The first line of all your files should be exactly `#!/usr/bin/python3`
-- A README.md file, at the root of the folder of the project, is mandatory
+- A `README.md` file, at the root of the folder of the project, is mandatory
-- Your code should use the PEP 8 style (version 1.7.x)
+- Your code should use the `PEP 8` style (version 1.7.x)
 - All your files must be executable
 </details>